Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: A Multivariate Berry--Esseen-type Bound for the Finite Population Central Limit Theorem

+\citet{berry1941accuracy} and \citet{esseen1942liapunov} independently discovered the original Berry--Esseen theorem when studying the convergence rate for Gaussian approximation of summations of independent univariate random variables. \citet{bentkus2003dependence,B05} and \citet{R19} then extended it to the multivariate case, considering the Gaussian approximation for probabilities of being in any measurable convex sets.
+Recently, \citet{chernozhukov2017central}, \citet{chernozhukov2020nearly} and \citet{fang2021high} achieved tighter bounds by focusing only on Gaussian approximation for probabilities of being in hyperrectangles (or more generally sparsely convex sets), where the bounds can vanish even when the dimension of random vectors is much larger than the sample size in the summation.
+Note that all of these results are for independent summands.

-From \eqref{eq:did_srs_u}, we essentially need to understand the Berry-Esseen-type bound for the central limit theorem under simple random sampling, which itself is also a special case of the combinatorial central limit theorem.
-Here we give a brief literature review. \citet{B69} and \citet{H78} studied the Berry-Esseen bound for central limit theorem under simple random sampling as well as the combinatorial central limit theorem in the univariate case.
-However, there has been much fewer study for the multivariate case.
-One exception is \citet{BG93}, where the authors established the Berry-Esseen-type bound for the multivariate combinatorial central limit theorem.
+In the context of combinatorial central limit theorem (including the central limit theorem for simple random sampling as a special case), the summands become weakly dependent. \citet{B69} and \citet{H78} studied the corresponding Berry--Esseen-type bound in the univariate case.
+However, there has been much less study for the multivariate case, in contrast to the rich literature for independent summands.
+One exception is \citet{BG93}, who established the Berry--Esseen-type bound for the multivariate combinatorial central limit theorem.
 Based on their results, we can show that there exists an absolute constant $C_K$ that depends only on the dimension $K$ such that $\Delta_n \le C_K \gamma_n$, with $\gamma_n$ and $\Delta_n$ defined in \eqref{eq:gamma_n} and \eqref{eq:Delta_n}.
-However, the authors did not characterize how the constant $C_K$ may increase with the dimension $K$ and thus the bound is not sufficient for study rerandomization with diverging number of covariates.
-To the best of our knowledge, there has not been any formal result of the Berry-Esseen-type bound for the combinatorial central limit theorem with explicit dependence on the dimension, except for an informal result presented by \citet{R15} for a workshop.
+However, the authors did not characterize how the constant $C_K$ may increase with the dimension $K$ and thus the bound is not sufficient for studying rerandomization with diverging number of covariates.
+To the best of our knowledge, there has not been any formal result of the Berry--Esseen-type bound for the combinatorial central limit theorem with explicit dependence on the dimension, except for an informal result presented by \citet{R15} at a workshop.
 Based on the result in \citet{R15}, we can show that there exists an absolute constant $C$ such that $\Delta_n \le C \gamma_n$, noting that the definition of $\gamma_n$ in \eqref{eq:gamma_n} involves a term of $(K+1)^{1/4}$ that depends explicitly on the dimension of the difference-in-means vector in \eqref{eq:did_srs_u}.